 The period of protection given to trademarks is not limited in time as long as the renewal fees are paid.

-Registered trademarks are valid for 10 years from the application date, unless the registration date falls on or before August 6th, 2003, in which case they are valid for seven years from application.
-Until the end of August 2010, renewal was for a 14-year period.
-Starting September 2010, renewals are for a 10-year period.
+Registered trademarks are valid for 10 years from the date of application, unless the registration date falls on or before August 6th, 2003, in which case they are valid for seven years from the date of application.
+Up until the end of August 2010, the renewal period was for a period of 14 years.
+From September 2010, the renewal period is for a period of 10 years.

 Who is the first owner of each of these intellectual property rights and is this different for rights created in the course of employment or under a commission?

 The first owner of an invention is the inventor himself or persons who derive title under him, being entitled to the invention by virtue of law, by transfer, or by agreement.

 A patent owner is the person recorded in the Register as the person to whom a patent was granted or to whom ownership of a patent has passed.

 Additionally, the Israeli Law also requires an employee to assign his or her rights to the employer for an invention that was envisaged as a consequence of the employee’s service and during the period of the employee’s service.

 132.—(a) An invention by an employee, arrived at in consequence of his service and during the period of his service (hereafter: service invention) shall, in the absence of an agreement to the contrary between him and his employer, become the employer’s property, unless the employer relinquishes the invention within six months from the day on which notification under section 131 was delivered to him.

 (b) If, in his notification under section 131, the employee stated that—in the absence of a contrary reply from the employer within six months after delivery of the employee’s notification—the invention will become the employee’s property, and if the employer made no contrary aforesaid reply, then the invention shall not become the employer’s property.